There is a very good reason as why a black belt in Aikido is a mandatory requirement to join the Tokyo Riot Police.

 Aikido is a holistic art, and all the above needs to be understood to grasp the true concept of Aikido.

-To only study the art of Aikido is like studying a leaf, not even noticing, or taking into account the tree that it came from.
+To only study the art of Aikido by itself is like studying a leaf, not even noticing, or taking into account the tree that it came from.

 The art of peace